 Executive Director Katharine Lusk Leads Panel at SXSW

-Initiative on Cities Executive Director Katharine Lusk led a panel at SXSW earlier this month focused on the work mayors are doing to advance racial equity in their cities.
-The panel, America’s Mayors: Fighting for Racial Equity, featured Initiative partners Leon Andrews, the Director of the Race, Equity And Leadership (REAL) at the National League […]
+Initiative on Cities Executive Director Katharine Lusk led a panel at SXSW earlier this month focused on mayors’ initiatives to advance racial equity in their cities.
+The panel, America’s Mayors: Fighting for Racial Equity, featured Initiative partners Leon Andrews, the Director of the Race, Equity And Leadership (REAL) at the National League of Cities; Dr. […]

-The Initiative on Cities is pleased to announce its Spring 2018 Request for Proposals for our Early Stage Urban Research Awards.
-These seed grants support research addressing urban challenges and urban populations in the U.S and abroad.
+The Initiative on Cities is pleased to announce our Spring 2018 Request for Proposals (RFP) for our Early Stage Urban Research Awards.
+These seed grants support research addressing urban challenges and populations in the US and abroad.
 The Awards are open to all faculty and graduate students of Boston University Schools, and interdisciplinary collaboration is […]

 2017 Menino Survey of Mayors Reveals Top Challenges